How To Fix Irritable Bowel Syndrome (IBS) By Treating The Root Causes

 The pioneering work of gastroenterologist and researcher Mark Pimentel, MD, indicates that IBS – at least in the case of some patients – may be an autoimmune disease triggered by food poisoning that damages the nerves of the small intestine.

 Dr Pimentel has identified antibodies that are produced in the body in response to common bacterial infections such as Campylobacter jejuni, E. coli, Shigella, and Salmonella.
-When there is a case of severe food poisoning, the antibodies cross react with a protein in our gut nerve cells called Vinculin.
+When there is a case of severe food poisoning, the antibodies cross-react with a protein in our gut nerve cells called Vinculin.

 Faulty intestinal motility facilitates small intestinal bacterial overgrowth (SIBO) and triggers IBS symptoms.

-However, the antibodies do not appear to be significantly elevated in people with IBS-C (constipation-predominant IBS), and therefore cannot be used to diagnose that particular form of IBS.
+However, the antibodies do not appear to be significantly elevated in people with IBS-C (constipation-predominant IBS) and, therefore, cannot be used to diagnose that particular form of IBS.

-How can we address this?
+How can we address antibodies in people with IBS?

 Until the antibody test is widely available, we can use the GI Map Test to identify pathogenic bacteria infections and begin treatment as well as gut repair and autoimmune diet protocols.